rickdeaconx/marketplace-token-leak-hunter/README.md

 [![Python 3.11+](https://img.shields.io/badge/python-3.11+-blue.svg)](https://www.python.org/downloads/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-A quick, focused scanner for detecting leaked marketplace tokens (VS Code, Open VSX, npm) in repositories and CI workflows.
+A fast, targeted scanner specialized in detecting leaked marketplace tokens (VS Code, Open VSX, npm) in repositories and CI workflows.

 ## Overview

-This is a lightweight, targeted tool specifically for finding marketplace publishing tokens that are often overlooked by general-purpose secret scanners.
-While comprehensive tools like [gitleaks](https://github.com/gitleaks/gitleaks) excel at detecting a wide range of secrets, this scanner focuses specifically on IDE extension marketplace tokens (VS Code, Open VSX) and related publishing credentials that may slip through.

-**When to use this tool:**
-- You're developing or publishing IDE extensions
+This scanner is purpose-built for the specific threat of leaked marketplace publishing tokens—credentials that extension developers use daily but that often slip through general-purpose scanners.
+It's designed to run fast, integrate easily into your workflow, and catch the marketplace-specific patterns that matter most for supply-chain security.

+**What makes this scanner valuable:**
-- You want a quick check specifically for marketplace tokens
+- **Fast & focused**: Optimized specifically for marketplace token patterns
-- You need a simple scanner focused on extension publishing workflows

-**When to use comprehensive tools like gitleaks:**
-- For general secret scanning across your entire codebase
-- When you need extensive secret detection rules (AWS, GCP, databases, etc.)
-- For enterprise-grade security scanning in CI/CD

-This tool complements, rather than replaces, comprehensive secret scanners.
+- **Easy integration**: Drop into CI/CD in minutes, works alongside existing security tools
+- **Marketplace-specific**: Catches VS Code, Open VSX, and npm publishing tokens that generic scanners may miss
+- **Developer-friendly**: Clear output, low false positives, practical remediation guidance

+**Your security toolkit:**
+Use this scanner alongside tools like [gitleaks](https://github.com/gitleaks/gitleaks) for comprehensive coverage.
+While gitleaks provides broad secret detection, this tool specializes in marketplace tokens—a critical attack vector for extension supply chains.
+Deploy both for defense in depth.

 ### Why This Tool Exists